juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

-The only problem with this modification is the 2x PSU temperature sensors inside the PSU maybe can be emulated with 2x 20K-50K resistors connected to 5v Stand-By rail. or the original temperature sensor module can be removed from the original PSU, and used stand alone.
+The only problem with this modification is the 2x PSU temperature sensors inside the PSU maybe can be emulated with 2x 20K-50K resistors connected to 5v Stand-By rail. or the original temperature sensor module can be removed from the original PSU, and used stand alone. or use 2x real 56k thermal resistors, sold by many PC cooling manufacturers like Koolance, etc...
+10K may Not work, tests needed.

 The 120mm PSU fan is the only "Normal" fan on the case.

-There is also another minor problem with the 5v Rail, may require a low voltage drop diode, when connecting the 5v Stand.By to the 5v Rail.
+There is also another minor problem with the 5v Rail, may require a low voltage drop diode, when connecting the 5v Stand-By to the 5v Rail. or the HD5770 fan will spin turned-off, Not a Big deal, to turn-off the PSU from a switch is better anyway, PSUs consume energy when "Turned-Off" in Standy-By mode.

 in the following days will upload photos of the cable...